seiretsym/TriviaGame/README.md

 A trivia game that plays random music tracks for the player to guess the correct song title.
 It utilizes jQuery/JS to plug in answer buttons and music.

 ### **Highlights:**
-- Song List is stored in an object array
+- Song List is read from a json file and stored in an object array
 - Pulls song information from an array to randomly generate questions with answer buttons
 - Timers set for limiting time spent on a question.
 And, timer before asking the next question
 - Swap function!